 Bullying is a difficult issue that students can face in any school, and school counselors are often the first person students or parents contact when bullying happens.
 Earn the ASCA Bullying Prevention Specialist designation to be best prepared to prevent bullying or intervene when bullying occurs.
-Thanks to a sponsorship by CyberBully Hotline, ASCA members can receive this designation for free if all training components are completed by June 30, 2014.
+The Bullying Prevention Specialist training is $99 ($199 for nonmembers) and is equal to 5 IACET-accredited CEUs/50 Contact Hours.

 To earn the Bullying Prevention Specialist certificate, you will read/view the following materials and take a short quiz online about each to indicate mastery of the subject matter.
 Once you have passed all the quizzes, you will be required to write a curriculum action plan to address bullying prevention.

 Book: The ABC's of Bullying Prevention: A Comprehensive Schoolwide Approach

 , by Barbara C. Trolley and Constance Hanel

 Book: ASCA National Model: A Framework for School Counseling Programs

 Webinar: Schoolwide Bully Prevention

 Webinar: Stop Bullying Now!
 Campaign Resources

 Journal article: Using Problem-Based Learning with Victims of Bullying Behavior

 Journal article: School Counselors and the Cyberbully: Interventions and Implications